pgtipping/Synthalyst/memory-bank/activeContext.md

     - Clear visual distinction between different knowledge domains
     - Informative tips for users about how to interact with each domain
     - Robust error handling in UI components to prevent crashes
+    - Conditional rendering for UI elements that depend on asynchronously loaded data
+    - Using null checks and default values to prevent "Cannot read properties of undefined" errors

 12. **Error Handling Strategy**: